Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/concept of change.md

 The concept is a person.
 This changes everytime :3

-The Concept of Change is contained within the [[City of Change]], where it remains bounded.
-REpresented as a different creature at a specific time interval (probably a few days), the Concept of Change directly influences the City of Change, where
+The Concept of Change is contained within [[Yataghatay]], where it remains bounded.
+Represented as a different creature at a specific time interval (probably a few days), the Concept of Change directly influences Yataghatay.
+During each period, the city exhibits a certain theme, where all inhabitants speak a certain language, are dressed in a certain style and behave a certain way.
+So far, no pattern has repeated itself, yet styles may be combined.
+Scholars are investigating whether these styles may be prophetic in nature, however, no conclusive evidence has been raised.

+It is represented by the Song of Shifting, as described in the [[Concepts of Creation]].
+This Song also infl